How to Become a Real Estate Appraiser

 Have you ever wondered how much a house is worth?
 Whether you are buying or selling or just interested in seeing if your home's value has changed, you have likely encountered a real estate appraiser.

 A real estate appraiser determines the value of a property by inspecting it and comparing it to similar properties.
-The property's value as determined by the real estate appraiser is called an appraisal.
+The property's value, as determined by the real estate appraiser, is called an appraisal.
 Appraisals are used for tax assessments and determining mortgage loans, among other things.

-What Are The Requirements to Become a Real Estate Appraiser?
+What Are the Requirements to Become a Real Estate Appraiser?

 Becoming a real estate appraiser can lead to an exciting, specialized career.
 There are general requirements for becoming a real estate appraiser, as well as varying state-specific requirements.
 You can choose between several paths to pursue a career as a real estate appraiser.

-Owner and founder of HouseCashin, Marina Vaamonde, suggests appraisers make their own website and create videos or articles that debunk popular online myths about appraisals.
 "Somewhat paradoxically, I think it comes down to using the internet to build — as much as I dislike the phrase — your personal brand," Vaamonde told BestColleges.

-Minimum requirements
+Minimum Requirements

 The Appraisal Qualifications Board (AQB) sets minimum requirements for education and experience for real estate appraisers.
-These professionals may also need to take a certification exa.
+These professionals may also need to take a certification exam.
 For example, someone who hopes to become a real estate appraiser must complete at least 150 hours of education and 1,000 hours of experience over at least six months in order to obtain a Licensed Residential Real Property Appraiser license.

-These are minimum requirements across the United States, however each state can add additional requirements.
+These are minimum requirements across the United States; however, each state can add additional requirements.
 These requirements will need to be met in order to apply for state licensing or certification.

 The AQB requires appraisers to meet minimum education requirements.
 You must become an trainee appraiser in order to become a licensed property appraiser.
 Typically, a trainee is supervised by a certified appraiser.

 Trainee appraisers must complete at least 75 educational hours.
-Future appraisers can meet this requirement by taking courses in basic appraisal principles and procedures, as well as completing a National Uniform Standards of Professional Appraisal Practice (USPAP) course.
+Future appraisers can meet this requirement by taking courses in basic appraisal principles and procedures, as well as completing a Uniform Standards of Professional Appraisal Practice (USPAP) course.

 Once you have completed the trainee appraiser requirements, you will need to continue taking courses.
 The number of classes you must take varies based on the certification level you're seeking.
 For instance, a licensed residential appraiser must complete 150 hours of qualifying education; certified residential appraisers need 200 educational hours; and certified general appraisers must earn 300 hours.